Optimal correction of concatenated fault-tolerant quantum codes: Introduction

-Typically, each level of a concatenated code operates independently of all other levels and implicitly assumes that errors on all qubits are equally likely.
-For a distance-$d$ code that is concatenated $l$ times, this method results in a concatenated code that can fail if there are $\lceil d/2\rceil^l$ errors.
-However, as the total distance of the concatenated code is $d^l$, one might expect that a more sophisticated decoding method may exist which will never fail with fewer than $\lceil d^l/2\rceil$ errors.
-Such a method is known for the case of quantum information being communicated over a noisy channel \cite{Poulin1}, but not for the case where errors can occur during error correction itself.
+Typically, each level of a concatenated code is corrected independently of all other levels with the implicit assumption that errors are equally likely on all qubits.
+For $l$ levels of a distance-$d$ code, this method results in a concatenated code that can fail if there are $\lceil d/2\rceil^l$ errors.
+However, as the total distance of the concatenated code is $d^l$, one might expect that a more sophisticated correction method may exist, one that will never fail with fewer than $\lceil d^l/2\rceil$ errors.
+Such a method is known in the case where the error syndrome can be obtained perfectly~\cite{Poulin1} but not in the more general case where the error syndrome is unreliable.

-Recently we reported on a new method of concatenated error correction which makes use of classical information obtained during the first level of error correction to assist in the diagnosis of errors at the second level \cite{Evans1}.
-When applied to the [[9,1,3]] subsystem code our method was shown to correct all cases with four physical errors whereas conventional error correction, where each level of error correction operates independently, can only guarantee success with up to three physical errors.
-Our method was inspired by a similar method that has been applied to an error-detection code with the result that the minimum number of errors that cause failure scales with increasing levels of concatenation as the Fibonacci sequence \cite{Knill1, Aliferis2} .
+Following our previous work improving the correction method for two levels of a specific code~\cite{Evans1}, here we present a more general correction method that is designed to reliably correct up to $\lceil d^l/2\rceil$ errors.
+Our method works with existing CSS stabilizer codes~\cite{Calderbank2,Steane2} and with existing fault-tolerant circuits, and takes advantage of the fact that the process of error correcting an encoded qubit yields information that can be used to estimate the probability of that encoded qubit having an error.
+For example, whenever we observe a non-zero syndrome we know that at least one error has occurred, and so our confidence in the relevant encoded qubit should be decreased.
+Here we use this information to determine the most likely sets of errors that could give rise to the syndromes we observe at each level of encoding.

-Here we extend the method of Ref.~\cite{Evans1} so that it is applicable to any number of levels of concatenation.
-By using information gathered by the process of error correction itself we determine the relative likelihood of failure at each circuit location and thus maximize the probability of correctly interpreting high-level error syndromes.
-Our method requires no additional quantum resources and increases the minimum number of errors that cause failure to half the total distance of the concatenated code.
-In the design of this method we assume a discrete error model in which the probability of error at each physical circuit location, $p$, is constant and independent of the other locations.
-We also assume that the quantum computer will be operating in the low-$p$ limit, thus the exponent of the lowest order of $p$ is sufficient to describe probabilities.
-It may be possible to improve the method by relaxing these assumptions.
+We describe our method in general and also applied to the [[4,1,2]] subsystem code~\cite{Bacon1}.
+To test our method we perform Monte Carlo simulations of up to four levels of error correction and find that it performs as expected.
+Our method has also been used in a study of the threshold for fault-tolerant quantum computation on a linear array of qubits with only nearest-neighbor interactions~~\cite{Stephens1}.
+It remains to be proven that our method works for an arbitrary number of levels of error correction.